-7.2.1 Prior to the match, if the teams have previously had a playing court exclusively at their disposal, they are entitled to a 6-minute official warm-up period together at the net; if not, they may have 10 minutes.

-For FIVB, World and Official competitions, teams will be entitled to a 10 minute warm up period together at the net.

-- 7.2.2 If either captain requests separate (consecutive) official warm-ups at the net, the teams are allowed 3 minutes each or 5 minutes each, according to Rule 7.2.1. - 7.2.3 In the case of consecutive official warm-ups, the team that has the first service takes the first turn at the net.
+- 7.2.1 Prior to the match, if the teams have previously had a playing court exclusively at their disposal, they are entitled to a 6-minute official warm-up period together at the net; if not, they may have 10 minutes. - 7.2.2 If either captain requests separate (consecutive) official warm-ups at the net, the teams are allowed 3 minutes each or 5 minutes each, according to Rule 7.2.1. - 7.2.3 In the case of consecutive official warm-ups, the team that has the first service takes the first turn at the net.